TimoWilhelm/local-neon-http-proxy/README.md

 ### Local setup

 To use the proxy you need to provide a connection string to a PostgreSQL database.
-The easiest setup is to use a `docker-compose.yml` file that starts a PostgreSQL database and the local neon proxy.
+The easiest setup is to use a `docker-compose.yml` file that starts a PostgreSQL database and the local Neon Proxy.

 ```yaml
 services: